 How To Search For Specific Tabs in Safari

-Up to now it was possible to have up to 36 tabs open in the Safari browser.
-This limit has been dropped with the release of iOS 10, so that you can open as many tabs as you want.
+For a long time it was possible to have up to 36 tabs open in the Safari browser.
+In the meantime, the limit has been dropped so that you can open as many tabs as you want.
 Finding the specific tab, that you are looking for, can be very challenging with this huge variety.
 Hence, Apple gave you a little tool to find certain tabs again.
 You can now search for the title of the tab with the search bar.
 So you will definitely find the tab you are looking for, even if you have already lost the overview.

 Search for tabs in Safari